jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Service-Level-Agreement-SLA.md

 ## **1.Service Scope**

-JD Cloud provides the user with the Distributed Relational Database Service (DRDS) with the functions such as database and table sharding, online expansion and performance monitoring, and provides the settlement functions based on the cloud computing mode, such as pay by consumption and pay by demands.
+JD Cloud & AI provides the user with the Distributed Relational Database Service (DRDS) with the functions such as database and table sharding, online expansion and performance monitoring, and provides the settlement functions based on the cloud computing mode, such as pay by consumption and pay by demands.

 ## **2.Service Level Indicator**